Wisconsin Suffragists

 - Dexterville

-- Member, Grand Rapids Society
+- Member of the Grand Rapids Society

 Bascom, Emma Curtiss